My PC is getting too hot so what should I do?

 My PC is heating up What should I do?

-Turn off the computer from time to time
+Shut down the computer from time to time

 Remove dust

 Cleaning and removing dust plays a very important role in the computer cooling.
-Dust accumulates quickly inside, it blocks ventilation and therefore it increases the heat.
+Dust accumulates quickly inside, it blocks the ventilation and therefore it increases the heat.
 For cleaning, use a cotton swab or equivalent.

-Open a front panel of the central unit
+Open a front of the central unit

 Use software dedicated to cooling the processor